 I am obsessed with really great dates.
 It is amazing to me how incredibly sweet and caramel-y these little fruits are.
-Every time Kevin travels to the middle east he brings me loads of soft, fresh dates.
-I, seriously, think these are better than any candy.
-Now a bad date is almost as disappointing as, well… a bad date.
+Every time my husband travels to the middle east he brings me loads of soft, fresh dates.
+They are better than any candy.
+Now a bad date is almost as disappointing as, well, a bad date.
 Pitted dates are often very dry, and unimpressive, like an accountant telling jokes.
 Save yourself.

 Easy Bacon Wrapped Dates